 “I’d be happy to accompany you if you like.”
-Sean smiled, but Ciara shook her head.
+Sean smiled, but Fiona shook her head.

-“Thank you, but I already have plans,” she replied.
+“Thank you, but I already have plans.”
 In truth, she did not…she just wanted to get through the night and put the Irish Sea between herself and Donal.

-An hour later, she and the cat were walking to the hotel across from the Wexford train station.
+An hour later, she and the cat were walking into a hotel across from the Wexford station.
 It was large and seemed fairly clean.
-If they had a room available, Ciara would be happy to get some sleep and deal with everything the next morning.
+If they had a room available, Fiona would be happy to get some sleep and deal with everything the next morning.
 However, Riordan had other ideas.

-As soon as they walked into their room, he started mewing.
-“We can’t go back out,” Ciara said.
+As soon as they walked into the room, he started mewing.
+“We can’t go back out,” Fiona said.
 “We just got here.”

 Riordan gave her a look, then swished his tail and cocked his head to one side.

-“Alright, we’ll get something to eat,” Ciara agreed.
+“All right, we’ll get something to eat,” Fiona agreed.
 “But we get the food and come right back.
 It won’t take Donal long to figure out where we’ve gone.
 Wexford is the most logical choice.”

-“He seemed hungry,” Ciara replied, surprised he had noticed Riordan.
+“He seemed hungry,” Fiona replied, surprised he had noticed Riordan.
 “Won’t you sit down?” she added, hoping to keep his mind off the cat.

 “Thank you,” Sean said, taking a seat.
 “I hope you feel better after the meal.”

-“I do indeed,” Ciara agreed, smiling.
-She noticed his brown hair seemed darker in the glow of the gas lamps.
+“I do indeed,” Fiona agreed, smiling.
+She realized his brown hair seemed even darker in the glow of the gas lamps.

 “What brings you to Wexford?”
 Sean asked.
 “If I’m not being too personal?”

-“I’m on my way to England to visit relatives,” Ciara replied.
+“I’m on my way to England to visit relatives,” Fiona replied.
 She wished that were true, but in fact there was no one now that her grandmother was gone.

-Ciara was back in her room, getting ready for bed, when the moon finally broke through the clouds.
+Fiona was back in her room, getting ready for bed when the moon finally broke through the clouds.
 She looked over at Riordan and said, “It’s a good thing we cleansed the crystals last night.
 There’s not enough moonlight to do a good job of it this evening.”